 Heimstra Human Factors Laboratory

-The Heimstra Human Factors Laboratory is located in the Old Dakota Union building on USD's campus.
+The Heimstra Human Factors Laboratory is located in the Old Dakota Union building.
 Its labs include:

 - Human Electrophysiology Laboratory